 Disability: There was 1 Member of the Fund who became disabled during the year.
 When a Member becomes disabled, the Fund will often experience a decrease in Normal Cost, but an increase in Unfunded Liability.
-The decrease in the Recommended Contribution in the current year for the new disability was approximately \$9,000.
+The increase in the Recommended Contribution in the current year due to the disability experience is approximately \$13,000.

-Termination: There were 5 non-vested Members of the Fund who terminated employment during the year, 1 of whom took a refund.
+Termination: There were 4 non-vested Members of the Fund who terminated employment during the year.
+One of the Members took a refund of contributions.
 The Fund is no longer obligated to pay a benefit to the Members in the future.
-The decrease in the Recommended Contribution in the current year due to the termination experience is approximately \$51,000.
+The decrease in the Recommended Contribution in the current year due to the termination experience is approximately \$28,000.

-Mortality: There was 1 surviving spouse who passed away during the year.
+Mortality: There was 1 retiree and 1 disabled Member who passed away during the year, both of whom had an eligible surviving spouse.
 When a retiree passes away, the Fund liability will decrease as the Pension Fund no longer will make future payments to the retiree.
 If there is an eligible surviving spouse, the Fund liability will increase to represent the value of the expected payments that will be made to the spouse.

-As the inactive population ages and continues to collect benefits, the Fund liability will also increase.
-In the current year, there were 92 inactive participants who maintained their benefit collection status throughout the year.
-The net increase in the Recommended Contribution in the current year due to the mortality experience is approximately \$73,000.
+As inactive Members age and continue to collect benefits, the Fund liability will also increase.
+In the current year, there were 94 inactive Members who maintained their benefit collection status throughout the year.
+The net increase in the Recommended Contribution in the current year due to the mortality experience is approximately \$65,000.

 Salary Increases: Salary increases were less than anticipated in the current year.
-Most active Members received an increase of 2.50% or less.
-This caused a decrease in the Recommended Contribution in the current year of approximately \$34,000.
+Most active Members received an increase of 2.75% or less.
+This caused a decrease in the Recommended Contribution in the current year of approximately \$21,000.